Drake.fyi

 • Use of an MLA layer adds haze/grain

-• All generations use a stripe subpixel layout with a white subpixel.
-Order varies between generations.
+• Most generations use a stripe subpixel layout with a white subpixel, order varies between generations

-• WOLED has worse gray uniformity than QD-OLED (“vertical banding”)
+• WOLED has worse gray uniformity than QD-OLED (“vertical banding” or “dirty screen effect”), it varies by unit

-• Gen 4 is marketed as “Primary RGB Tandem”.
+• Gen 4 is marketed as “Primary RGB Tandem” or “Tandem WOLED”

-• Glossy v2 is marketed as “TrueBlack” glossy coating.
+• Glossy v2 is marketed as “TrueBlack” or “RealBlack” glossy coating

 Gen Spec Curve Subpixel layout Coating FSB TB MLA Note